isneslab/mlsec-labs/README.md

 This github workspace contains some example to get acquainted with the use of Machine Learning for Systems Security and Malware Detection.

-* **Lab 01: Introduction**.
+* **Lab 01: Malware detection with Machine Learning**.
 This lab is a warmer to introduce on the use of notebooks, and to compute the main performance metrics.

 * **Lab 02: Time-aware evaluations**.
 This lab introduces the use of time-aware evaluations.